-- Students enrolling at OKWU will take 16 credits of Christian Worldview Core (CWVC) courses: CWVC 1202 Christian Formation in the OKWU Community, BLIT 1103 Literature of the Old Testament, BLIT 1203 Literature of the New Testament, CWVC 2303 Methods of Bible Study, CWVC 3103 Christian Worldview and Apologetics and CWVC 4402 Worldview Capstone Course. - Students transferring 24 or more hours of credit are not required to take CWVC 1202 Christian Formation in the OKWU Community. - Students who are age 23 or older are not required to take CWVC 1202 Christian Formation in the OKWU Community. - Married students are not required to take CWVC 1202 Christian Formation in the OKWU Community. - Students with credits from non-accredited schools may not count those hours towards the 24 hours of credit required to waive CWVC 1202. - Students entering OKWU with junior standing (60 or more semester hours) will be required to take CWVC 3103 Christian Worldview and Apologetics and CWVC 4402 Worldview Capstone Course plus one of the following: BLIT 1103 Literature of the Old Testament or BLIT 1203 Literature of the New Testament. - Students entering OKWU with senior standing (90 or more semester hours) will be required to take CWVC 4402 Worldview Capstone Course plus one of the following: BLIT 1103 Literature of the Old Testament, BLIT 1203 Literature of the New Testament or CWVC 3103 Christian Worldview and Apologetics.
+- Students enrolling at OKWU will take 14 credits of Christian Worldview Core (CWVC) courses: CWVC 1202 Christian Formation in the OKWU Community, BLIT 1103 Literature of the Old Testament, BLIT 1203 Literature of the New Testament, 3 credit hours of Upper Division BLIT or Spiritual Christian Formation (SFOR 3023), and CWVC 3103 Christian Worldview and Apologetics. - Students transferring 24 or more hours of credit are not required to take CWVC 1202 Christian Formation in the OKWU Community. - Students who are age 23 or older are not required to take CWVC 1202 Christian Formation in the OKWU Community. - Married students are not required to take CWVC 1202 Christian Formation in the OKWU Community. - Students with credits from non-accredited schools may not count those hours towards the 24 hours of credit required to waive CWVC 1202. - Students entering OKWU with junior standing (60 or more semester hours) will be required to take CWVC 3103 Christian Worldview and Apologetics plus one of the following: BLIT 1103 Literature of the Old Testament or BLIT 1203 Literature of the New Testament. - Students entering OKWU with senior standing (90 or more semester hours) will be required to take Christian Worldview and Apologetics.